Hosein-rad/My-Journey-/devlog.md

  - After so many months, I just realized that if I sync the git config user.email I can actually show my activity in github profile...
 All this time I thought the green squares just won't show up with pushes 🤦 and I just stopped caring!
 I'mma make it green as grass now
  - speaking of grass, Ive been contemplating a lot about startign to socialize again.
 No dating tho. but Idk, it's not that I don't want to, I just don't want it to hurt my momentum and focus. every thing is removed except workout, Teaching (mandatory for now) and programming...I'll probably keep it this way.
  - darsbar is going well, will be finished in ~ 1 month. the MVP of it ofc.

+### day 106 (16/7/1404)
+ - content creation is actually so much harder than I though! hard in terms of time consuming and repetitive... today was just creating audio files via AI for darsbar.
+I'm close to shipping the MVP. being close to finish, or even actually having a pre-defined finish line, feels much better.
+ - I've been thinking, having one very polished and useful and deep and tested web app, would be a lot more impressive than a few smaller in-use products. so I'mma focus on darsbar. maybe just a little portfolio page too.
+ - about the start time of applying, If I don't set it, I might just postpone it forever. gonna think about it and decide...

+### day